Loading...

 Solution:

-(c) To find the velocity of a projectile at any time, we require to compute its components at any instant of time.
-First, calculate the vertical and horizontal components of velocity and then use the Pythagorean theorem to find the resultant velocity vector as below
+(c) To find the velocity of a projectile at any time, we need to compute its components at any instant of time.
+First, calculate the vertical and horizontal components of velocity and then use the Pythagorean theorem to find the resultant velocity vector.

 Example (2):